 8. Email Click-Through Rate (CTR)

 The rate of email receivers who clicked on the link that was attached by you in the email.
-Try to make email CTR as higher as possible.
+The email CTR is calculated as follows –

 CTR = (Total Individual Clicks/Total Email Opens) ✕ 100